 - “Nearlies” – 4 points for FA Cup final appearance, 2 points for FA Cup semi-final appearance, 2 points for League Cup final appearance, 1 point for League Cup semi-final appearance, 7 points for Champion’s League second place.

-- Fanbase- Average home attendances have been taken for every club since their inception.
+- Fanbase- Average home attendances had been taken for every club since their inception.
 A combined attendance has been found to which each club’s record has been converted to a percentage.
+However, several people have complained that past attendances are now irrelevant and the only accurate measure of fanbase is current home attendance.
+As such the same method has been used but with average home attendances from the 2014–15 season.
 To ensure that history and support were measured equally; each club was allocated their percentage of 23,574 points (the total number of success points of all clubs).

 Non-league clubs are not included in the ranking.

-- Liverpool just pip Manchester United to the title of ‘most successful club’ in English football, accumulating 1142 points, two more than United.
+- Liverpool just pip Manchester United to the title of ‘most successful club’ in English football, accumulating 1155 points, ten more than United.

-- The least successful clubs in the Football League are Burton Albion, Fleetwood Town and Morecambe who didn’t tally a single point.
+- The least successful club in the Football League is Morecambe who didn’t tally a single point.

 - Eight clubs have never fallen out of the top two tiers of English football; Arsenal, Chelsea, Everton, Liverpool, Manchester United, Newcastle United, Tottenham Hotspur and West Ham United.

-- The biggest club to have never won the top flight is West Ham United.
+- The biggest club to have never won the top flight is Leicester City.